 - Providing financial statements and the general condition of the city (State of the City) to the common council a minimum of once per year

-- Recommending, in writing, actions that they mayor considers proper to the common council
+- Recommending, in writing, to the common council actions that the mayor considers proper;

-- Conduct monthly meetings of department heads, adopt rules and regulations for individual department, and arrange for unannounced audits of the accounts of departments
+- Conduct monthly meetings of department heads, adopt rules and regulations for individual departments, and arrange for unannounced audits of the accounts of departments;